casasin/htools3_extension/docs/_batch/clear.md

 </div>

 <div class='col' markdown='1'>
 select all
 : select all attributes in all groups

-select group
+attributes
-: use attribute groups to select/deselect several attributes at once
+: select/deselect font info attributes to clear

 clear font info
 : clear the selected font info attributes